chas-academy/u11-fullstack-js/README.md

 ### Notes:

-- When it comes to error handling, the reason it isn't much of it is because I created a GraphQL-API instead of a restAPI.
+- When it comes to error handling, the reason it isn't much of it is because I created a GraphQL-API instead of a restAPI and didnt know how to implement it since it was a bit new to me.
 This project that I've made with a restAPI has error handling: https://github.com/Babryz/Project-Manager